fabiodsilva/Cis-Benck-mark-AWS/README.md

 What this Template does:

-     * Check Root Account was used;
+     * Check Root Activity;
-     * Check root account has MFA;
      * Check Console Login Failures;
-     * Check users without MFA
+     * Check Console Signin Without MFA
+     * Check KMS Key Disabled or Scheduled for Deletion
+     * Unauthorized Activity Attempt

 Cis-Benchmark on AWS using Cloudformation.